ALIZAH K. LOWELL

 Psychotherapist, Clinical Social Worker, Psychoanalyst

-We all have ways of coping with life's stressors & our emotions–some are useful, while others need to be updated & improved upon.
+We all have ways of coping with life's stressors & our emotions– some are useful, while others need to be updated & improved upon.
+We will work together to identify the areas in need of change & develop new skills.

-Whether you are looking to better understand yourself and your relationships, get assistance in navigating through a particular issue or period of change, or get help in managing depression or anxiety, therapy can be and invaluable tool.
+Whether you are looking to better understand yourself & your relationships or get assistance in navigating through a particular issue or period of change, therapy can be an invaluable tool.

 I received my Bachelor of Science in Liberal Arts with honors from Washington University in St. Louis and my Master of Science in Social Work from Columbia University.
 I have completed the Certificate Program in Psychoanalysis at the William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology.

-State of New York Licensed Clinical Social Worker with Psychotherapy “R” Privilege
+State of New York Licensed Clinical Social Worker with the Psychotherapy “R” Privilege

 State of New Jersey Licensed Clinical Social Worker